guillaumeBellec/guillaumeBellec.github.io/README.md

 <img src="IMG_20180419_112526.jpg" alt="Photo" width="100px" />

   I am a PhD student of in the Institute for Theoretical Computer Science in the Technical University of Graz in Austria.
-Under the supervision of Professor Wolfgang Maass, I investigate theoretical models and simulation of neural networks to reveal principles of brain computation.
-As a curious person I am always eager to discover about the wonders of Nature and human societies, and I am grateful to learn about it with the best experts through collaborative research projects.
-On the long term, I hope that my research will contribute to clinical progress and the development of machine intelligence that respect human morals.
+Under the supervision of Professor Wolfgang Maass, I investigate models of learning and working memory.
+I am grateful to learn every day through readings and collaborative research projects.
+On the long term, I hope that my research will contribute to the clinical progress and the development of a machine intelligence that respects human morals.

-  Before starting my PhD, I graduated from a competitve double-master of Applied Mathematics and Machine Learning (at ENSTA Paristech and ENS Paris-Saclay).
-In this context I completed various lab rotations, one of which was driven by my passion for music, and it got me to study Psychoacoustics and Neuroscience.
+  Before starting my PhD, I graduated from a competitve master of Machine Learning at ENS Paris-Saclay and from the engineering school ENSTA Paristech.
+In this context I completed various lab rotations, one of which was driven by my passion for music and got me to study Psychoacoustics and Neuroscience.
 Ever since, I questioned myself about the neural mechanisms behind thoughts and perceptions.

 # Teaching